Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 Connection strings and other secrets should not be stored in application code or any file that is checked into source control.
 The recommended way to pass connection string and other secrets to an Azure Function is through environment variables.

-Azure Function bindings can implicitly access connection string via environment variables , as shown in the *CompressionFnc* code below which references the *IoTHubEventHubEndpoint* and *OutputBlobConnectionString* environment variables:
+Azure Function bindings can implicitly access a connection string via environment variables, as shown in the *CompressionFnc* code below which references the *IoTHubEventHubEndpoint* and *OutputBlobConnectionString* environment variables:

 ```csharp